Whiskey-Tango-Foxtrot-GmbH/what-the-pokedex/README.md

 **HINT**: You'll see that we are `console.log`ing the fetched data, but it's not showing up in your dev tools in the browser.
 That's because the `Page` components are server components and you'll find the log output in the terminal where you started the app with `yarn dev`.

+Make a new branch in git.
+Open a draft PR in Github once you have accumulated a few commits.

 1. On the startpage (route `/`), display a list of the first 25 pokémon that the API spits out.
 The list should consist of clickable elements.
 Bonus points if it's a nice looking grid of elements with a picture of each pokémon.
 2. When you click a pokémon entry on the startpage, it should link to `/pokemon/[pokemon]`.
 There is a route prepared for that
 3. On that page, we want to render all the details of the pokémon.
 It should look like a little datasheet/encylopedia entry of that pokémon.
 Render an image, display the type, base stats, etc. It doesn't need to be _all_ the details.
 Just a enough to make it look like a fun Pokédex entry.